-The National Intelligence and Strategic Studies (NISS) Department faculty challenge students not only to understand, but also to evaluate and strategically leverage the instruments of national power and related tools of statecraft.
-Students will enhance their capabilities that contribute to enabling national and homeland security policy and power projection.
-The curriculum includes instruction in military and intelligence history, political and economic theory, application of public policy, civil-military relations, military and defense studies, leadership, alliance and coalition issues, intelligence, oversight, and strategy.
+The National Intelligence and Strategic Studies (NISS) department faculty challenge students not only to understand, but also to evaluate and strategically leverage the instruments of national power and related tools of statecraft.
+Students will enhance their capability to contribute to enabling national and homeland security policy and power projection.
+The curriculum includes instruction in military and intelligence history, political and economic theory, application of public policy, civilmilitary relations, military and defense studies, leadership, alliance and coalition issues, intelligence oversight, and strategy.
 The instruction employs local and regional case studies and threat scenarios.
-The department oversees the Military Affairs Concentration/JPME Program, the Strategic Intelligence in Special Operations (SISO) concentration, and one Certificate in Intelligence Studies topic-Homeland Intelligence.
+The department provides oversight and management of two concentrations (Military Affairs/JPME I and Strategic Intelligence in Special Operations (SISO)), and two certificate topics (Homeland Intelligence and SISO).